Dialectical behaviour therapy (DBT)

 What can I expect from DBT?

-With DBT you learn to:
+With DBT, you learn to:

-- accept who you are
+- accept yourself as you are

 - build skills to regulate your emotions